Liner Socks –

 Juzo sleeves –

 Juzo sleeve is what I wear 90% of the time to help keep the prosthesis on (see picture above).
 They offer a good combination of grip, flexibility, and comfort, and are light enough to wear all day.
 They have 2 strips of gel bumps on the inside, one on each side, that help keep grip so that the prosthesis stays attached.
-Their only drawback is that they don’t last as long, and require pull up adjustment here and there.
+Their only drawback is that they don’t last as long and require pull-up adjustment here and there.
 Another drawback will be if you have a glossy finish socket, they will not work as well because they will slip off.
-In this case, ask the prosthetist to use a rough finish, or sand rough the glossy part of the prosthesis that is covered by the Juzo sleeve, and that will fix the problem. (see picture above)
+In this case, ask the prosthetist to use a rough finish or sand rough the glossy part of the prosthesis that is covered by the Juzo sleeve, and that will fix the problem (see picture above).

 Gel sleeves –

 Before gel sleeves, swimming was complicated, and trying to keep the liner dry had ruined the fun of it, not to mention ruining components.
 With today’s gel sleeves, you easily throw one on before hitting the shower, or going to the beach.
 There are several types.
 I have always tried the latest and newest, and usually keep the top three performers handy.
 Gel sleeves keep the water away from the liner, they also hold the prosthesis on tight, but with less knee bending flexibility.
-So, they are good for hard activities, like jet skiing, kayaking, and rough gardening projects, etc. (see picture above)
+So, they are good for hard activities, like jet skiing, kayaking, and rough gardening projects, etc. (see picture above).

 Shoes –

 Selecting the right shoes is truly important and serves like the icing on the cake.
-When you are BK-Short, every little bit will help, and a good pair of sporty shoes opens the possibilities.
+When you are BK-Short, every little bit will help, and a good pair of sporty shoes opens up the possibilities.
 It sounds weird when describing a pair of shoes that way, but they add to the stability of the walk, including the foot roll from heel to toes, and the balance from side to side, not to mention the spring and cushiony comfort.
-In recent years, I have been addicted to the NB-860 line, they are light, well balanced, have a smooth roll, and have a nice wide grip.
+In recent years, I have been addicted to the NB-860 line; they are light, well balanced, have a smooth roll, and have a nice wide grip.
 There are obviously many good options out there, just make sure that they have a good combination of comfort, soft sporty action, and a wide sole and toe grip.
 In casual to semi-dressy footwear, Sketchers and Clarks have really provided a variety of options.
 Remember, get your choice of function and form, but do not go cheap with shoes.
-Whatever you do, stay away from any shoes with a narrow profile sole, like Puma, or a big heel that is more than 1/2 to 3/4 of an inch.
+Whatever you do, stay away from any shoes with a narrow profile sole, like Puma, or a big heel that is more than 3/4 inch.
 You are trying to be less wobbly, so make a good choice in shoes.
-Also, future shoe selection should follow a similar sole and heel ratio, which is the sole size difference between front and back of the shoes.
+Also, future shoe selection should follow a similar sole and heel ratio, which is the sole size difference between the front and back of the shoes.
 By the way, don’t forget to take your shoes with you during your alignment, as alignment is done with particular shoes, and it will make a difference.

 Shoe insert –